 Why Does Accurate EACC Calculation Protect Lenders Operationally?

 Accurate EACC does more than satisfy disclosure requirements.
 A documented EACC calculation attached to every loan in a portfolio signals to note buyers that the servicing history is clean and the numbers are traceable.
-The full guide to uncovering hidden costs in private mortgage servicing covers how cost transparency at the loan level translates directly into portfolio liquidity at the portfolio level.
+For a deeper look at how pricing transparency at the loan level translates into portfolio liquidity, see the guide to essential tech tools for optimizing loan pricing and profitability in private mortgage servicing.

-The MBA’s 2024 servicing operations data benchmarks performing loan servicing costs at $176 per loan annually—a number that rises to $1,573 per loan annually for non-performing loans.
 Lenders who calculate EACC accurately from boarding know exactly where margin sits before a loan goes delinquent.
 Lenders who do not are managing cost exposure they cannot quantify until it is too late to adjust.
+For a structured review of the KPIs that surface portfolio health early, see the guide to critical KPIs private lenders must track for portfolio health and profit.

 How We Evaluated This Framework